What does the colour of the car warning symbol mean?

 9. Security light

 Your car’s security light usually looks like a car with a key or a padlock.
 It might light up briefly when you turn your car on, which generally doesn’t mean anything is wrong.
 However, if it turns on when your car’s engine is running, it may mean your car’s anti-theft system is malfunctioning.
-If this is the case, it could be a good idea to head to a mechanic and get it checked out.
+If this is the case, it’s a good idea to head to a mechanic and get it checked out.

 10. Automatic transmission light